tmedwards/sugarcube-2/docs/api/api-engine.md

 #### Example:

 ```
-Engine.forward()  → Fast forwards the full history by one moment—i.e. redoes the moment
+Engine.forward()  → Fast forwards the full history by one moment—i.e., redoes the moment
 ```

 <!-- *********************************************************************** -->